forwinder15/green-rosemary/src/pages/jesus.md

 * In your church, get involved in Sunday School and Bible study.
 * Begin a daily personal worship experience with God where you study the Bible and pray.

-[We’d love to hear from you!](https://docs.google.com/forms/d/e/1FAIpQLScLdD0Iwci8h1s2uWkoXEzws426xCEVQ-a2EU1Pu5bTZOjMCw/viewform?usp=send_form) Please feel free to ask us any questions you have about becoming a Christian, or tell us about your decision to follow Jesus Christ.
+[We’d love to hear from you!](https://docs.google.com/forms/d/e/1FAIpQLScLdD0Iwci8h1s2uWkoXEzws426xCEVQ-a2EU1Pu5bTZOjMCw/viewform?usp=send_form) Please feel free to ask us any questions you have about becoming a Christian or tell us about your decision to follow Jesus Christ.
 Please let us know how we can serve you